By Steve Savels.

 Stress is meant to be the exception, meant to help you survive in life-threatening situations.
 Nowadays, however, it has become rather the rule.
-Constant pressure at work, lots of travel, checking your messages 24/7, it all keeps your stress system activated.
+The increased digitalisation due to the covid 19 crisis has led for many to a decreased work-life balance, less down-time, constant pressure at work, checking messages 24/7.
+Consequently, your stress system remains activated all day long.

 This long-term stress has physical effects, like loss of sleep or concentration problems, but also psychological effects.
 The more stressed you get, the more negatively you interpret what happens to you.
 This leads to more stress - the start of a vicious circle.

 The burn-out funnel

 The trouble is that you can't really trust your own judgment when you're under too much stress.
 Your mind will tell you to focus on the urgent stuff, the to-do's.
 It will also tell you that there is no time to take some rest - no time to waste.

 So you frantically try to stay on top of things, always running faster and skipping the things that actually relax and nourish you, because these seem optional.

 Seen from the "stressed perspective" it seems logical what you're doing: you're trying to deal with the problem.
 But in reality you are depleting your physical and mental resources, making you ever more tired.
 Soon, you may get irritable, lose your concentration, sleep less well, feel drained and eventually exhausted.

 This is what is called the "burn-out funnel", and the lower you get in that funnel, the more difficult is becomes to get out of it again.
 Maybe take a moment to reflect where you are in the funnel?